pkgw/conda-recipes/how-it-all-works.md

 yum update -y
 ```

-Install a bunch of base development packages:
+Install a bunch of base development packages (using some shell trickiness so I
+can linewrap and alphabetize the list of packages):

 ```
 yum install $(echo "